 Toilet Mistakes You Didn’t Know You Could Make

-I HAVE TO wonder if my career has hit an all-time low, to be writing about toilets… it’s not exactly glamorous, is it?
+I have to wonder if my career has hit an all-time low, to be writing about the different types of toilets…it’s not exactly glamorous, is it?

-The internet is bursting at the seams with free information about baths, showers, taps, sinks & every other fixture in between … but get to the subject of the humble dunny & information definitely thins out.
-While no-one gets excited to talk about toilets, I’ll think you’ll agree, life would be pretty crappy without one.
+The internet is bursting at the seams with free information about baths, showers, taps, sinks and every other fixture in-between… but get to the subject of the humble dunny and information definitely thins out.
+While no-one gets excited to talk about toilets, I’ll think you’ll agree life would be pretty crappy without one.